Royal Library of Belgium

 There are four million bound volumes in the Royal Library, including a rare book collection numbering 45,000 works.
 The library has more than 750,000 prints, drawings and photographs, 150,000 maps and plans, and more than 250,000 objects, from coins to scales to monetary weights.
-This coin collection holds one of the most valuable coins in the field of numismatics, a fifth-century Sicilian tetradrachm.
-The library also houses the Center for American Studies, a rich American Studies collection of 30,000 books in open stacks, as well as U.S. newspapers and databases.
+The library also houses the Center for American Studies.

 The Royal Library is open for reference only.
 Patrons must be at least eighteen years of age and must pay an annual membership fee.